How to Find the Nether Fortress in Minecraft

 The Nether is a realm that exists beneath the idyllic scenery and rolling hills of Minecraft’s regular map.
 Getting there isn’t as simple as fast traveling or riding a horse.
 You’re going to need to do an extraordinary thing to visit this extraordinary world.
 You’re going to need a portal.

 Fortunately, building a portal is relatively straightforward and only requires obsidian (a lot of it), steel, and flint.
 You can find obsidian in different places in the Overworld, like the following places:

 - Check out woodland mansions, inside secret rooms on the 2nd or 3rd floors.

 - Visit deep ravines and caves, areas where water and lava meet.
-To mine obsidian, you will need a diamond pickax.
+To mine obsidian, you will need a diamond pickaxe.

 You may also find obsidian blocks while looting or by bartering with Piglins.
 If you choose the latter route, you have an 8.71% chance of receiving one obsidian block.

 No matter how you gather your obsidian resources, keep in mind that you’ll need at least ten blocks to build a basic portal.
 You’ll also need steel and flint to ignite it.

 Once you have the obsidian blocks, find a nice place to build your portal frame.
 You can look online to see other players’ fancy portal set-ups, but you don’t need one to reach the Nether.
 Simply place two blocks on the top and bottom and three blocks to form the sides.
 It should look “door-shaped” when you’re done.